Find a Peer Supporter

 Here at HHRR, we understand that seeking out treatment can be a difficult, confusing and nerve-wracking experience.
 We want to make it as simple as possible for you and remind you that you are not alone!

 If you are interested in being connected with one of our trained peer supporters, you are in the right spot and we will help you every step of the way.

-Please click the “I am interested in getting Peer Support” button below to begin the process.
+Click the “I am interested in getting Peer Support” button below to fill our our client inquiry form.

 Frequently Asked Questions

 Who is eligible for HHRR peer support services?

 Anyone and everyone struggling with an eating disorder and/or addiction.
 After you fill out the initial inquiry form, we will assess our peer support team availability and decide if we believe that our peer support program is a good fit for you.
 HHRR welcomes people of all identities and does not discriminate based upon age, race, gender, sexuality or any other identity.